krisboz/AsteroidAtlas/README.md

 ## Features

+# Impact Simulator

+Calculates and displays the effects that the provided asteroid would cause on impact.

+Given the asteroids size and relative speed it:

+- **Calculates Mass:** assuming a spheroid shape and a density of 2000 kg/cm3
+- **Calculates Kinetic Energy:** using the speed of the asteroid as well as the calculated mass
+- **Calculates Blast Radius:** using yield scaling, in which the blast radius is assumed to be proportional to the cube root of the impact energy
+- **Draws the Blast Radius on a map:** based on user click and using react-leaflet for the interactive map
+- **Compares this asteroid to other famous events:** such as the Hiroshima bomb, or Chicxulub, the asteroid that destroyed the dinosaurs
+- **Displays other effects that would be caused by impact:** immediate effects (fireball, seismic shaking) as well as distal effects (acid rains, global darkness)

+All in all the feature does some real calculations and returns some real numbers, however it's still in a very primitive state, since an impact event is a wildly complicated affair and to approximate the effects more accurately one would have to build more advanced models to account for as much of the variables as possible.

+# Size comparator

+Displays size comparisons between the asteroid and other real-life objects.
+It:

+- Divides sizes of the compared objects to get the ratio
+- Translates that to CSS transforms to apply to icons
+- Allows switching the item the user is comparing the asteroid to
+- Allows to change anchor to see the comparisons from both points of view

 - **Date Selection:** Users can select a specific date to view the closest asteroids to Earth on that day.
 - **Compact Asteroid List:** Displays a list of asteroids with essential details like name, diameter, speed, and distance from Earth.
 - **Detailed View:** Clicking on an asteroid reveals more detailed information, including current speed, safety status, and max/min diameter values.